Sumo: Diet

+is traditionally served according to seniority, with the senior wrestlers and any guests of the receiving first choice and the junior wrestlers getting whatever is left.
+During tournaments, is made exclusively with chicken, the idea being that a wrestler should always be on two legs like a chicken, and not on all fours.

+Body composition and health

+Despite their size, active sumo wrestlers have been found to carry unusually low levels of visceral fat — the metabolically active fat stored around the internal organs — and instead store most of their body fat as subcutaneous fat just beneath the skin.
+Researchers have attributed this in part to the wrestlers' intense daily training, and to a diet that, despite its caloric load, is relatively low in sugar, processed foods, and added oils; as a result, active wrestlers tend to maintain near-normal blood glucose, triglyceride, and cholesterol levels.

-The negative health effects of the sumo lifestyle can become apparent later in life.
-Sumo wrestlers have a life expectancy of 65, which is about 15 years shorter than that of the average Japanese male, as the diet and sport take a toll on the wrestler's body.
-Those having a higher body mass are at greater risk of death.
-Many develop type 2 diabetes or high blood pressure, and they are prone to heart attacks due to the enormous amount of body mass and fat that they accumulate.
-The excessive intake of alcohol can lead to liver problems, and the stress on their joints due to their excess weight can cause arthritis.
-The repeated blows to the head sumo wrestlers take can also cause long-term cognitive issues, similar to those seen in boxers.
-In the 21st century, the standards of weight gain became less strict for the sake of the wrestlers' health.
+The negative health effects of the sumo lifestyle nevertheless become apparent later in life, particularly after retirement, when training stops but eating habits often persist.
+Sumo wrestlers have a life expectancy of around 65, some 15 years shorter than that of the average Japanese male, as the diet and sport take a toll on the body, and those who carried higher body mass are at greater risk of death.
+Many former wrestlers develop type 2 diabetes or high blood pressure, and they are prone to heart attacks owing to the enormous body mass and fat that they accumulate.
+Excessive intake of alcohol can lead to liver problems, and the stress on joints due to excess weight can cause arthritis.
+The repeated blows to the head that sumo wrestlers take can also cause long-term cognitive issues, similar to those seen in boxers.
+In the 21st century, the standards of weight gain became less strict for the sake of the wrestlers' health, and in 2023 the Sumo Association loosened its height and weight requirements for new recruits (see Professional sumo above).